What They Do: Financial analysts provide guidance to businesses and individuals making investment decisions.

 Financial analysts can be divided into two categories: buy-side analysts and sell-side analysts.

-Some analysts work for the business media or other research houses, which are independent from the buy and sell side.
+Analysts may work for the business media or other research houses, which are independent from the buy and sell side.

 The following are examples of types of financial analysts: